kddubey/cappr/docs/source/select_a_language_model.rst

 implementation, this module may be a bit faster when ``batch_size=1``, where the model processes one prompt at a time.

-In the above modules, the ``batch_size`` keyword argument refers to the number of prompts that are processed at at time; completions are always processed in parallel.
+.. note:: In the above modules, the ``batch_size`` keyword argument refers to the number of prompts that are processed at at time; completions are always processed in parallel.

 :mod:`cappr.huggingface.classify_no_batch` is compatible with all models which :mod:`cappr.huggingface.classify_no_cache` is compatible with.
 The difference is that the no-batch module has the model process one prompt-completion pair at a time, minimizing memory usage.

-.. warning:: If you're using an `AutoAWQ`_ model, you must set an extra attribute
+.. warning:: When instantiating your `AutoAWQ`_ model, you must set an extra attribute
              indicating the device(s) which the model is on, e.g., ``model.device = "cuda"``.